SOC POlicies

 1. This policy applies to Sheffield Oratorio Chorus, hereinafter known as SOC, (registered charity no. 500578) in all its operations.

-2. This policy has been prepared by a working group led by the Vice Chair of SOC Trustee Board.
+2. This policy has been prepared by a working group led by the Vice Chair of SOC Trustee Board.3.
+The person responsible for leading policy reviews is the Hon.
+Secretary of SOC Trustee Board.

 4. This policy was approved and adopted by the SOC Trustee Board on 25th May 2019 and operates from that date.
 The policy and its operation will normally be reviewed every year at the first committee meeting after the AGM.